pwfcurry/notes/testing.md

 - Export both the plain and the connect components, and selectors if applicable.
 Don't test the connected component.

 - If the plain component has nested connected components, it cannot be rendered via `mount` without first mocking the redux store.
-Instead render with `shallow` - this will not traverse into React components.
+Instead render with `shallow` - this will not render React components.
 	- Don't call `.html` when shallow mounting - this fully mounts the component

-- To test lifecycle methods (componentDidUpdate, componentDidMount etc) either `mount` or pass `{ lifecycleExperimental: true }` as the second parameter to `shallow`.
+- To test lifecycle methods (`componentDidUpdate`, `componentDidMount` etc) either `mount` or pass `{ lifecycleExperimental: true }` as the second parameter to `shallow`.

 		const view = shallow(<Component>, { lifecycleExperimental: true });